maxaeon/gaming/README.md

 - "Who Said It?" quote quiz
 - Ethics Chat page with rotating philosopher perspectives
 - Intro Philosophy Chat covering ancient Greek thinkers
+- Writing games now include a "Start Your Own Project" mode with templates that can be exported as PDF, DOCX, or PNG

 ## Getting Started